balotofi/Py4OrbMec/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow the steps in the ```Get set up``` section.

 The files are separeated into the /code folder and the /resources folder.

 The /code folder contains base code used in each class while the /resources folder contains the pdfs of the presentations shown in the classes.